sanskrit/raw_etexts/mixed/sandocs-dump-markdown/doc_shiva/jambunAthAShTakam.md

 one of the trees.
 So Shiva came to be known as Jambunatha or
 Jambukeshwara.
 This is a Shiva temple associated with one of
 the five great elements (viz.)  water and so called pancha
-bhoota sthalam (पंच भूत स्थलम्).
+bhoota sthalam (पञ्च भूत स्थलम्).
 The Shiva lingam
 in the sanctum is always surrounded by water and so is known
 as appu lingam (ap for water).
 The other places where Shiva is
 worshipped in the form of the great elements are Chidambaram